-INTRODUCTION: The aim of this study is to determine the differences between genders in terms of nicotine addiction severity and psychological symptom levels in individuals admitted to the smoking cessation clinic, and to determine the relationship between smoking behaviors and gender, addiction severity and psychological symptoms.
+INTRODUCTION: This study aims to determine the differences between genders in terms of nicotine dependence severity and psychological symptom levels in individuals applied to the smoking cessation clinic.